top of page

 Challenges and Considerations

-While coaching leadership offers numerous benefits, it's not without challenges.
-It requires a time investment from busy leaders for skills development and providing the space for team members to learn and develop.
+It requires a time investment from busy leaders in leadership skills development and in providing space for team members to learn and develop.
 It can be tempting for a busy leader to dive in and solve challenges, especially under pressure to deliver solutions fast.

 For coaching leadership to be effective, there needs to be organisational support and a culture that values learning and development.
 A coaching leadership style may face resistance if the broader culture is very hierarchical or focused on short-term results.